Till Death Us Do Part: Controversy

-Although Speight said he wrote the series to challenge racism, it was felt by some critics that many people watched it because they agreed with Garnett's views.
+Although Speight said he wrote the series to challenge racism, some critics believed that many people watched it because they agreed with Garnett's views.
 Anthony Clark of Screenonline stated, "Sadly, Speight's defence was far from watertight—having a white actor, Spike Milligan, black up and don a turban in one episode is clearly questionable", and added that "In Till Death Us Do Part, Alf's lengthy rants go largely unchallenged; his wife does little more than raise an eyebrow, while the responses from daughter Rita and the wholly unsympathetic Mike are often little more than impotent quips or frustrated laughter."
-However, John Cleese defended the series in 2020, saying "We laughed at Alf's reactionary views.
+John Cleese, who was himself accused of making racist remarks, defended the series in 2020, saying "We laughed at Alf's reactionary views.
 Thus, we discredited them, by laughing at him.
-Of course, there were people — very stupid people — who said, 'Thank God someone is saying these things at last'.
+Of course, there were people—very stupid people—who said, 'Thank God someone is saying these things at last'.
 We laughed at these people too."

 The linguist Alan Crosby has argued that the constant use of the phrase "Scouse git" with reference to Anthony Booth's character spread both the word "Scouse" and negative stereotypes of Liverpudlians.